 GCD

-The GCD function in Excel is used to find the greatest common divisor of two or more integers.
-It is handy for simplifying fractions, determining aspect ratios, or solving various mathematical problems that involve integer divisions.
+The GCD function returns the greatest common divisor of two or more integers.
+It is useful for simplifying fractions and determining aspect ratios.
+This function can also assist in solving mathematical problems involving integer divisions.

 Syntax 🔗